Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says it's useful as a pre-check before UI automation or as a quick health summary.
-This provides context but does not explicitly mention when not to use it or alternatives, though the sibling list implies those alternatives.
+The description suggests using it as a pre-check before UI automation or a quick health summary, but does not specify when not to use it or mention alternatives.
+It provides context but lacks explicit exclusions or comparisons to sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.